Shaflovescoffee19/Shaflovescoffee19/README.md

 ---
 *Fair warning: if you follow me on Letterboxd [@manicindisguise](https://letterboxd.com/manicindisguise/) you will find out very quickly that I am a huge movie lover (not limiting myself to *_“cinephile”_*) .
 Currently obsessed with *_Project Hail Mary_* ⮕ read the book, watched the movie, both hit.
 George R.R.
 Martin said Andy Weir is the writer for you if you like a lot of science in your science fiction and honestly George was right and I will not be taking questions.*
+---
+*"The goal is to turn data into information, and information into insight." — Carly Fiorina*